 International Undergraduate Applicants

-Our academic calendar has three terms, and you can start your program in September or January.
-Most new students begin in September.
+Our academic calendar will have two semesters starting in August 2019, and you can start your program in August or January.
+Most new students begin in August.

 International Undergraduate Application